 International campaign for the release of captives held as a result of Russia’s invasion of Ukraine

-2025 is likely to see some form of negotiation between Russia, Ukraine and the wider international community.
+2025 is likely to see some form of negotiation between Russia, Ukraine, and the wider international community.
 Our movement has come together around a simple call: put people first.
 A key priority of any negotiated agreement must be the release of all captives and illegally deported children of Russia’s war against Ukraine.
 Among them:

 We demand:

-“In the years of the war, I have spoken to many survivors of the Russian captivity who told me how they and other captives were beaten, tortured with electric shocks, and raped.
-They told about having their nails torn out, their kneecaps shuttered.
-They described how they had been deprived of food and sleep and how the dying had no access to medical assistance.
+In the years of the war, I have spoken to many survivors of the Russian captivity who told me how they and other captives were beaten, tortured with electric shocks, and raped.
+They told about having their nails torn out, their kneecaps shattered.
+They described how they had been deprived of food and sleep, and how the dying had no access to medical assistance.
 Freeing all the unlawfully detained and exchanging all the prisoners of war should be an absolute priority.
-The captives may not last long enough to see the end of the war.“
+The captives may not last long enough to see the end of the war.”

-“The terrible scourge of war has already affected tens of millions of people.
-Lives taken by war, cannot be recovered.
+The terrible scourge of war has already affected tens of millions of people.
+Lives taken by war cannot be recovered.
 It is all the more important to rectify what can be rectified.
 First and foremost, this means returning freedom to those who are in captivity because of the war.
-People, their freedom should be the priority of any negotiations”
+People — their freedom — should be the priority of any negotiations.”

 About the campaign